eclipse-volttron/volttron-lib-base-driver/docs/source/index.rst

 This class should inherit from the BaseRegister.
 The class should keep register metadata, and depending upon the requirements of the protocol/device, may perform the communication.

-The BACNet and Modbus drivers may be used as examples of more specific implementations.
+The BACnet and Modbus drivers may be used as examples of more specific implementations.
 For the purpose of this demonstration writing and reading points will be done in the register, however, this may not always be the case (as in the case of the BACNet driver).